 Over the many years, programs in music, youth and adult education, self-development and body renewal classes have been part of our story.
 We are also known in Tulsa for the many and varied speakers that appeared in the area.
 We have sponsored festivals in art and music, as well as being active in various community issues and projects over the years.

-Unity Basics ~ What we believe.
+About the Unity Basics ~ What we Believe

-- God is all good and active in everything, everywhere.
+God is all good and active in everything, everywhere.

-- I am naturally good because God’s Divinity is in me and in everyone.
+I am naturally good because God’s Divinity is in me and in everyone.

-- I create my experiences by what I choose to think and what I feel and believe.
+I create my experiences by what I choose to think and what I feel and believe.

-- Through affirmative prayer and meditation, I connect with God and bring out the good in my life.
+Through affirmative prayer and meditation, I connect with God and bring out the good in my life.

-- I do and give my best by living the Truth that I know.
+I do and give my best by living the Truth that I know.
 I make a difference!

-The Story of Unity
+About The Unity Movement

 Unity is a positive, practical, progressive approach to Christianity based on the teachings of Jesus and the power of prayer.
 Unity honors the universal truths in all religions and respects each individual’s right to choose a spiritual path.